DTJF/libpruio/src/doc/_3_pins.md

 Before a digital header pin gets used, \Proj checks its mode.
 When the current setting matches the required feature, \Proj just continues and operates the pin.
 Otherwise it tries to change the pinmuxing appropriately, first.
-This needs the `libpruio-00A0.dtbo` device tree overlay loaded, and the program has to be executed with admin privileges for write access to the pinmuxing folders in

-- `/sys/devices/ocp.?/pruio-??.*` (kernel 3.8)
-- `/sys/devices/platform/ocp/ocp:pruio-??` (kernel >3.8)

-The overlay contains pre-defined modes for a certain set of CPU balls.
-By default the overlay claims all the free pins on the BBB headers.
-Those are the orange and blue pins in the above image.
-When you're using a Beaglebone White or Green, or when you free further pins on the BBB, ie. by disabling HDMI or other features on the board, you can create an universal overlay with adapted pin claiming.
-This can get easily done by using the tool dts_universal.bas.
+This needs pinmuxing capabilities, see section

-If you don't want to execute the program under admin privileges, you've to ensure that all used digital header pins are in the appropriate mode before you start the program (so that the initial checks succeed).
-This can get achieved by loading a customized overlay.
-In contrast to the universal overlay, the customized contains only one configuration for each used header pin and \Proj cannot change the mode at run-time.
-You can easily create a customized overlay with fixed pinmuxing by using the tool dts_custom.bas.
+\ref SecPinmuxing for details.
+Otherwise you've to ensure that all used digital header pins are in the appropriate mode before you start the program (so that the initial checks succeed).

 In any case, all digital lines operates in the range of 0 to 3V3.
 An input pin returns low in the range of 0 to 0V8 and high in the range of